 Cellulitis begins with a small area of skin that's:

-As this area begins to spread, a person may begin to feel ill and get a fever and, sometimes, chills and sweats.
+As this area begins to spread, a child may begin to feel ill and get a fever and, sometimes, chills and sweats.
 Swollen lymph nodes (or swollen glands) are sometimes found near the area of infected skin.

 How Is Cellulitis Diagnosed?